Northern Dutchess Paramedics

-Northern Dutchess Paramedics (NDP EMS) provides advanced life support (ALS) and basic life support (BLS) ambulance transportation services in the Hudson Valley region of New York, USA.
-NDP operates ambulances staffed by emergency medical technicians (EMTs) and paramedics.
-NDP holds emergency response 9-1-1 contracts in Dutchess County, Columbia County and Litchfield County.
-Within Dutchess County, NDP has been assigned a department ID number of "84".
+Northern Dutchess Paramedics (NDP) was an advanced life support (ALS) and basic life support (BLS) ambulance service headquartered in Rhinebeck, New York.
+NDP operated ambulances staffed by emergency medical technicians (EMTs) and paramedics.
+NDP held multiple 9-1-1 EMS contracts in Dutchess County, Columbia County and Litchfield County.
+Within Dutchess, Columbia, and Litchfield counties, NDP had been assigned a department ID number of "84".

 History

 NDP was founded in 1994 by paramedics Edward Murray and Robert Latimer and was New York State's first licensed, stand alone advanced life support first response service.
 Since then the company expanded to advanced life support services, as well as basic life support services and ambulance and inter-facility transport.
-Outside of the response mode, NDP offers EMS continuing education, first aid and safety training for the community and classes for allied health professionals.
+Outside of the response mode, NDP offered EMS continuing education, first aid and safety training for the community and classes for allied health professionals.

 Alamo/NDP merger

 On December 14, 2007, NDP announced a proposed merger with Alamo EMS, whose parent company is Health Quest, the largest health care system in the Hudson Valley.
 The application was the first step in the regulatory process toward creating an organization which was aimed at better serving the Hudson Valley community in providing emergency and ambulance services.
 The joint venture also required approval from the New York State Attorney General’s Office and the New York State Supreme Court.
 Health Quest and Northern Dutchess Paramedics anticipated that the regulatory process would take approximately six to twelve months.
 However, on December 17, 2008, the two companies announced that the merger had fallen through, and would not be completed.
 The companies claimed they had differences that could not be settled.
 If merged, it would have been the largest independent ambulance provider in the Hudson Valley Region.